 This includes the development of a people counting system to detect and analyse the number of individuals inside the designated area or building in real time.
 This enables us to keep track of the number of people who are obstructing an aisle, causing queues and delays, and to make decisions to minimise them.
-Similarly, the counting system is intended to be extended to detect and analyse the number of vehicles in a similar a technology that captures terrestrial and space samples and information, enabling us to expand our knowledge of this unknown territory, the behaviour of asteroids, minor bodies, space debris, etc.
+Similarly, the counting system is intended to be extended to detect and analyse the number of vehicles in a similar situation.